-Open the hydraulic pump valves on the inboard end of the pump to release hydraulic line pressure and let fluid bypass into the fluid reservoir.
+Open the hydraulic pump slideout solenoid valves to release hydraulic line pressure and let fluid bypass into the fluid reservoir.
 The pump is located behind an access panel in the cargo compartment just to the rear of the LP Gas Tank on the driver side of the coach.
 (It is visible to the rear of this compartment while the slideout room is extended.)